 My relationship with food has had its ups and downs.
 In high school, I thought I was “fat” but was actually pretty thin, and I never watched what I ate or exercised much.
 In college, I continued to not exercise and basically binged and gained 25lbs in 3 months.
 I went on Weight Watchers that summer, lost weight, and from then until my mid-20s, I fluctuated 5-10 pounds depending on my “motivation”.
 I’d be strict with my food and exercise, and then I would “free for all”.
 It was a very all-or-nothing attitude- pretty much exactly what I now preach against!
+As a first time mom, this all changed.

 I continued fluctuations with a slow increase after I met my husband and up until we got engaged.
 I lost for the wedding, gained it back, and the up and down continued.